Benefits of Exercising

 Regular exercise may protect against breast cancer.
 Exercise can help reduce body fat, which in turn lowers levels of cancer-promoting hormones, such as estrogen.
 The American Cancer Society (ACS) recommends engaging in 45 to 60 minutes of physical activity at least 5 days a week.

 Exercise can also help women who have been diagnosed with breast cancer and may help reduce the risk of breast cancer recurrence.
 Studies indicate that both aerobic and weight training exercises benefit the body and the mind, and improve quality of life for breast cancer survivors.

 A sedentary lifestyle increases the risk of developing colorectal cancer.
 Regular exercise may help reduce risk.

 Exercise also has a beneficial effect on people receiving treatment for cancer.
 Aerobic and resistance training can reduce fatigue in patients undergoing chemotherapy or radiation treatments for cancer.
 Fatigue is a common side effect of such treatments.

-In patients who have completed their cancer treatments, exercise improves physical well being and quality of life.
+In people who have completed their cancer treatments, exercise improves physical well-being and quality of life.

 Effects on the Gastrointestinal Tract

 Endurance athletes often report stomach problems, such as bloating, diarrhea, and gas, even at rest.
 Moderate regular exercise, however, might reduce the risk for some intestinal disorders.
 These disorders include irritable bowel syndrome, indigestion, and diverticulosis.
 Older people who exercise moderately may have a lower risk for severe gastrointestinal bleeding.

 Effects on Neurological Diseases and Mental Decline